Michel Brière: Legacy

 While Brière was hospitalized, the Penguins started pre-season conditioning near Brantford.
 Then-trainer Ken Carson added Brière's name to the back of a jersey, which, along with Brière's equipment bag, traveled with the team for their entire 1970–71 season.

 Brière's number 21 was not retired immediately by the team, but no one ever wore it again.
 A framed jersey hung with his photo in the Igloo Club, located inside the Pittsburgh Civic Arena, as the only visible sign that the number was retired.
 According to Carson, "No one ever asked to wear that number (21).
 If they had, I would have told them Mike's story."
 Brière's number was officially retired on January 5, 2001, nine days after Penguins' co-owner Mario Lemieux came out of retirement to once again wear his number 66.
-Brière and Lemieux are the only two players in Penguins' history to have their numbers retired.
+Through 2025, Brière was one of three players in Penguins history whose numbers were retired.

 The Quebec Major Junior Hockey League renamed its MVP award the Michel Brière Memorial Trophy in 1972.
 The Pittsburgh Penguins also present the Michel Brière Rookie of the Year Award annually to the season's best rookie player.